ccie7599/mqtt-perf-client/README.md

   These values can be defined in a few ways-

   -Through the GUI of node-RED, which is available at http://localhost:1880/ when the container is launched.
   -by replacing the values within settings.js manually.
+The container will need to be restarted after changing the settings.js file.

 ### Usage